-SURENDRANATH BANERJEE, cf Mr. "Bengalee," Calcutta: India is the deeply interested in the question of cheap cablegrams.
-We have suffered cheap cablegrams. deeply, and scandalous wrongs have been done to us for the want of At the present moment cheap cables. it is a matter of supreme importance that something should be done in this direction.
+Mr. SURENDRANATH BANERJEE, of the "Bengalee," Calcutta: India is deeply interested in the question of cheap cablegrams.
+We have suffered deeply, and scandalous wrongs have been done to us for the want of cheap cables.
+At the present moment it is a matter of supreme importance that something should be done in this direction.
 India is passing through a period of great excitement owing to reasons to which it is not necessary to refer now.
 The Government of Lord Morley is embarking on a great experiment, and times are critical.
-At the same time it is impossible to have a situation where the truth-the absolute truth-" nothing extenuate mor aught set down in malice "should be known to the people in this country, and, therefore, it is matter of the utmost importance that my friend's motion should be accepted unanimously by this Conference.
+At the same time it is impossible to have a situation where the truth the absolute truth-"nothing extenuate nor aught set down in malice"-should be known to the people in this country, and, therefore, it is matter of the utmost importance that my friend's motion should be accepted unanimously by this Conference.
 If we had cheap cablegrams, the false, misleading telegrams regarding Indian affairs would not be sent to this country.
-They could be wired back for confirmation or correction, and if it were so, they could could back again and readily be sent The mischief would then published. be palliated if not prevented altogether.
-Therefore I desire to associate myself with the resolution of my friend, and I trust that the labours of this Conference will be fruitful in providing India and the

-Empire with cheap cablegrams for the dissemination of sound and accurate information regarding the facts of this vast continent and colossal Empire.
+They could be wired back for confirmation or correction, and if it were so, they could be readily sent back again and then published.
+The mischief would be palliated if not prevented altogether.
+Therefore I desire to associate myself with the resolution of my friend, and I trust that the labours of this Conference will be fruitful in providing India and the Empire with cheap cablegrams for the dissemination of sound and accurate information regarding the facts of this vast continent and colossal Empire.